DeepikaA777/DeepikaA_Portfolio/README.md

     * CSS3
     * JavaScript

+## Aurthor
+- Deepika A
+- Aspiring Graphic Designer and UI/UX Designer.

 ## 📞 Get In Touch

 I'm always open to new opportunities, collaborations, and conversations about design.
 Feel free to connect with me!